NAC (N-Acetyl Cysteine) Supplements Review

 - Specific Product must meet 100% and not more than 120% of label claim for N-acetylcysteine.

-- Heavy Metals: Products containing herbs and/or minerals must not exceed the following limits:
+Heavy metals: Products must not exceed the following limits:

 - Products marketed for use by children may not exceed the State of California's Prop 65 limits for lead in dietary supplements of 0.5 mcg per recommended daily serving with an additional allowance of 0.8 mcg if the product contains more than 1,000 mg/day of calcium.